kurma-ravi/odoo-postgres-app/README.md

 1. Download Vagrant & Virtualbox and install them on your local machine.
 2. Create an Vagrant Box "Ubuntu/trusty64" & map it to any directory on your local machine(I used directory: C:/Vagrant/VMs/Ubuntu)
 3. To make your windows local machine to connect/ssh to virtual ubuntu box, you need to perform below steps:
 	3.1.
 Adding new network Adapter:
 		- On the Virtualbox go to "Settings->Network->Click on Adapter-2 -> Select Host-Only network"
 		- Click on "Advanced" and select "Allow VMS"

      	3.2.
 Now, restart your Virtual ubuntu box.

+   	3.1.
+Adding new network Adapter:
+		- On the Virtualbox go to "Settings->Network->Click on Adapter-2 -> Select Host-Only network"
+		- Click on "Advanced" and select "Allow VMS".

      	3.3 Login to virtual ubuntu box and goto "/etc/network/interfaces/" and change the file to the address to your base IP  address, as below:

-	##### auto eth1
+		auto eth1

-	##### iface eth1 inet static
+		iface eth1 inet static

-	##### address 192.168.56.101
+		address 192.168.56.101

-	##### netmask 255.255.255.0
+		netmask 255.255.255.0

      3.4 Restart your ubuntu box & Start ubuntu box from virtualbox